UNIRIS/uniris-core/README.md

 - Account management on the blockchain  itself (no need to keep your keys with you ever)
 - Smart contract platform powered by a build-in interpreter
 - Strong scalability using Artificial Intelligence
-- Secure key exchange to ensure a authorization between miners and clients at anytime
+- Secure key exchange to ensure a authorization between nodes and clients at anytime

 ## Supported Operating Systems